Affiliate disclosure: This post may contain affiliate links. Please see our Privacy Policy.

 Why didn’t my grape jelly set and how do I fix it?

 The most common causes are not boiling long enough after adding sugar (it needs a full rolling boil for exactly 1 minute), adding sugar at the wrong time, or using expired pectin.
-Also, pectin takes 12-48 hours to fully set, and some batches take up to 2 weeks.
+Pectin also takes 24 to 48 hours to fully set, and some batches take up to 2 weeks.
 If still runny after several days, you can reprocess it using these instructions to remake a jelly that hasn’t set.

 How do I prevent gritty crystals in homemade grape jelly?

 Those gritty bits are tartrate crystals caused by tartaric acid in the grapes.
 To prevent them, refrigerate your extracted grape juice overnight before making jelly.
 The crystals will settle to the bottom.
 Then carefully pour the cold juice through cheesecloth, leaving all the sediment behind.
-This step is especially important when using wild grapes.
+This step is especially important when using wild grapes, which have higher tartaric acid levels.

 Can I make grape jelly without pectin?